 Tree & Plant Care

-For older plants, remove 2 to 3 stems to the ground annually to rejuvenate plant.
+For older plants, remove 2 to 3 stems to the ground annually or cut to the ground to rejuvenate plant.

 Disease, pests, and problems